ahmed217/batchspawner/README.md

 ######################################################################################################
 #
-# to generate SSL certificate you may use the following command
+# to generate SSL certificate you may use the following series of commands
+#
+# $ openssl genrsa -out ca.key 2048
+# $ openssl req -new -key ca.key -out ca.csr
 # $ openssl x509 -req -days 365 -in ca.csr -signkey ca.key -out ca.crt
 #
 ######################################################################################################